 Al Jazeera English was launched on the 15 November 2006 with the aim of revolutionizing the global television market.
 Director general Wadah Khanfar described the channel as the 'voice of the voiceless', a message that indicates a unique understanding of responsibility in a world of global television journalism.
 This includes responsibility for marginalized groups, who have difficulties in finding a media platform, especially so in a commercialized market.
 But it also suggests responsibility for recipients of the message, who Al Jazeera believes should not only form their own impressions and opinions of developing countries in times of political and environmental crises, but also in times of prosperity and everyday-existence.

 The master thesis analyses the pertinent questions of an organization with such an explicit purpose: Can Al Jazeera English be regarded as an alternative television channel that contributes to a different view of the world?
 Does the self-conception and content of it symbolize exemplary qualities?
 And finally, to what extent can Al Jazeera English be regarded as a responsible media outlet?
-These questions are answered using an evidence-based analysis of programme content that draws on the results of ten interviews with journalists, producers and managers of Al Jazeera English in Doha.
-The interviews were taken and transcribed by the author in October 2009.
-They concentrate on questions about news selection criteria, the so-called 'spirit' of Al Jazeera, content and style of news, as well as business management.
+These auestions are answered usina an evidence-based analysis programme content that draws on the results of ten interviews with producers and managers of Al Jazeera English in Doha.
+The journalists, interviews were taken and transcribed by the author in October 2009. concentrate on questions about news selection criteria, the so-called 'spirit' of Al Jazeera, content and style of news, as well as business management.
 The programme analysis, on the other hand, uses two programmes as an example: Newshour and the programme People & Power.
 In the final chapter, the results of the interviews and the analysis of programme content are compared and assessed using seven categories that define a responsible television channel.

+Opinion Programmes on Al Jazeera Channel

+An Analytical Study

+by

-by Hacina Boucheikh
+Hacina Boucheikh

 University of Badji Mokhtar, Morocco 2010 Language: Arabic

 Abstract:

 This study examines the role and significance of television opinion programmes in influencing public opinion.
 Boucheikh selects this type of programme as they have contributed to the channel's fame and extensive reach.
 Additionally, he selected this area as the spread of the culture of 'The Opinion and the other Opinion', and the bold nature of issues and topics raised and discussed, has played a significant role in what makes the channel revolutionary in the world of political programmes on Arabic satellite channels.
 The complexity of the study is focused around exploring the extent of commitment to the culture of 'An Opinion and Another Opinion' through the debates raised.
 Boucheikh sought to explore whether the programming embodied its media slogan, and the extent of its success in putting forward a different prototype of freedom of opinion in Arab visual media.
 She further examined the principles it contains, the directions that control it and its role in the formation of Arab public opinion amongst its viewers.
 For her methodology, Boucheikh selected content analysis and uses a sample of Al Jazeera programmes consisting of four episodes of each of the following: 'The Opposite Direction', 'The Al Jazeera Rostrum', 'More than One Opinion' and 'Open Dialogue'.
 This was conducted over the course of one month.
+Job satisfaction among employees and its effects on job performance An Empirical Study on Al Jazeera Network by Habib Samih Khawam Arab British Academy for Higher Education, UK 2010 Language: English Abstract: